tanho63/tanho.ca/content/posts/recs/index.md

 ---
 title: "Things I Think You Should Read and Watch"
 summary: |
-  A curated, non-exhaustive list of content I've really enjoyed and shared with friends and colleagues.
+  A curated, non-exhaustive list of tech content I've really enjoyed and shared with friends and colleagues.
 Includes thoughts on life as a programmer, technical leadership, career advice, technical topics, and more.
 Updated periodically.
 date: 2024-11-29
 url: /recs
 aliases: /posts/recs